 - In the navigation pane, choose Fleet Manager.

-- On the Fleet Manager page, choose the Managed nodes tab.
+- Choose the Managed nodes tab.

 Confirm that the instance has a State Manager association